jake-dog/puppet-resource_tree/README.md

 #### `resref`

 Converts all arguments to an array of puppet resource references.
 Each argument can be a string/dict or array of string/dict.
-For example:

 *Examples:*
 ~~~